oracle/ojdbc-extensions/ojdbc-provider-jackson-oson/README.md

 # OSON Provider for Jackson
 ## Overview
-The **OSON Provider for Jackson** is a module that provides support for serializing and deserializing Oracle JSON (OSON) data using Jackson.
+The **OSON Provider for Jackson** is a module that provides support for serializing and deserializing Oracle JSON (OSON) data using Jackson APIs.
 It includes custom generators, parsers, serializers, and deserializers for POJO mapping and Java types, ensuring efficient JSON data handling in Oracle environments.
 The module implements [**oracle.jdbc.spi.JsonProvider**](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OsonProvider.html) in order to use the Oracle JDBC driver's JSON processing capabilities.
+It, therefore, requires the **23.6** JDBC Thin Driver (or higher).
 ## Features
 - **OSON Generators**: Custom logic for generating Oracle JSON (OSON) representations of Java objects.
 - **OSON Parsers**: Parsing Oracle-specific JSON(OSON bytes) data into Java objects.